I started my second novel at full pelt and full of enthusiasm.

 Conclusion 2: I have greater expectations of my writing

 With draft #1 of my first novel I didn’t care about the fact that I didn’t know what the novel was ‘about’ yet.
 I didn’t really care about the fact that there were enormous plotholes or that the grammar was bad or that the dialogue didn’t flow immediately.
 I didn’t see any of this as I wrote because I was just being carried along by the momentum of my writing.
 I didn’t have time to stand still and take in the minutiae.
-And this is the best way to write first drafts.
-But it isn’t how I’ve been writing this one.
+And this is the best way to write first drafts, but it isn’t how I’ve been writing this one.
 Now that I’ve learned how to self-edit, I can see everything that’s wrong with my prose.
 I can see the problems as they emerge and it is making me stop and want to fix them now rather than later.
 This is sucking the momentum from my work and giving me time to dwell on the things that need fixing rather than being content in the knowledge that I’m getting shit done.

 ‘The first draft of anything is shit’

 STILL APPLIES TO ME!
 This rule applies to all writers and all first drafts.
+It does not discriminate.